jules2689/trudeau/docs/2020-04-17/post_news.md

 **The Hon.
-ChyrstiaFREELAND**:
+Chrystia Freeland**:

 (voice oftranslator): navdeep Bains who is joining us remotely as well.
-Also with us is the deputy chief public health officer,(voice of translator):dr. Howard njoo is with us andready to answer your questions.[end of translation]dr. Tam, please.
+Also with us is the deputy chief public health officer,(voice of translator):Dr. Howard Njoo is with us andready to answer your questions.[end of translation]dr. Tam, please.